guardian/spy/README.md

 # spy

-Library for Scala 2.13+ projects for pretty printing case classes with field names and in hierarchical tree format.
+Library for Scala 2.13+ projects for pretty printing case classes with field names in hierarchical tree format.
 Useful for debugging purposes as it gives human readable representation of case classes.
 Provides `.spy` extension method for any object.

 ```
-libraryDependencies += "com.gu" %% "spy" % "0.1.0"
+libraryDependencies += "com.gu" %% "spy" % "0.1.1"
 ```

 Example usage